 “‘Will to power’ is the key concept when one wants to decipher the long rule of Hungarian Prime Minister Viktor Orban and his policies,” our Research Affiliate Andrea Peto writes in her post for the London School of Economics and Political Science (LSE).

 Our Center for Media, Data and Society’s Judit Szakacs and Eva Bognar authored a study for the European Parliament’s INGE Committee on the impact of foreign disinformation campaigns about minorities and migrants.

 "No winners emerge out of a consideration of the two key EU crises side-by-side: the ‘migration crisis’ (…) and the ‘rule of law crisis’,” Barbara Grabowska-Moroz and Dimitry Kochenov write in their latest article.

 In his latest book chapter Balazs Trencsenyi, lead researcher of our Democracy in History workgroup, focuses on the relationship between historical knowledge production and the memory politics and historical ideology of the ‘System of National Cooperation’ that emerged in Hungary after 2010.

-The fifth study of our Future Challenges to Education Systems in Central Eastern European Context project, written by Maciej Jakubowski (University of Warsaw), is available now.
+The final study of our Future Challenges to Education Systems in Central Eastern European Context project, written by Nina Begicevic Redep (University of Zagreb), is available now.